orionop/flexi-robot/README.md

-# Flexi-Robot: Neural Network Kinematics for Tendon-Driven Soft Robotic Arm
+# Flexi-Robot: Neural Network Kinematics for Tendon-Driven Soft Robotic Manipulator

 Forward and Inverse Kinematics modeling of a 5-segment tendon-driven soft robotic arm using neural networks.